Federal Security Council (Germany)

 Federal Security Council (Bundessicherheitsrat) was a cabinet committee of the Federal Government of Germany that advised on national security policy issues, particularly in all areas of defense, as well as disarmament and arms control.
 Its public presence was primarily in connection with the approval of arms exports.
 It was chaired by the Chancellor of Germany.
 Its establishment was decided by the Second Adenauer cabinet on October 6, 1955.
 The constitutive meeting took place on October 21, 1955.
-In 2025 the Federal Security Council was superseeded by a newly formed National Security Council.
+In 2025 the Federal Security Council was superseded by a newly formed National Security Council.
 The new National Security Council will take over the responsibilities of the Federal Security Council with additional responsibilities and capabilities to collect and analyse information pertaining to Germany's national security.

 History

 In 1955, the Allied agencies in West Germany and Austria were dissolved (Bonn–Paris conventions and the Austrian State Treaty), West Germany joined NATO, and the Warsaw Pact was founded.
 During this period, the Council was established under the name Bundesverteidigungsrat (Defense Council) as a cabinet committee of the Federal Government for security policy, structured in such a way that its rules of procedure even provided for the possibility of forming interministerial committees.
 On 28th of November 1969 it received its current name.

 Since the 1980s, the significance of the Federal Security Council narrowed, and its scope of activity was essentially limited to arms export policy, which is regulated in the Basic Law.

 In the 1998 coalition agreement between the Red-Green coalition government, the Federal Security Council was given greater importance for the first time: